Barrettpope/Fitness-Tracker/README.md

 * [Support](#support)

 ## Description
-Fitness-Tracker is an interactive application that allows users to enter the names of burgers they'd like to eat.
-It utilizes the functionalities of express, express-handlebars and MySQL to seamlessly combine back-end technologies with the front-end.
+Fitness-Tracker is an interactive application that allows users to log and keep track of their workouts.

 ## Installation
 This application requires the following node packages: